-This annual financial report covers Perpetual Charitable and Community Investor Fund (the Scheme) as an individual entity.
+These financial statements cover Perpetual Charitable and Community Investor Fund (the Scheme) as an individual entity.
 The Scheme is a registered managed investment scheme under the Corporations Act 2001.
 The Scheme was constituted on 21 December 2006.
 The Scheme will terminate on 19 December 2086 unless terminated earlier in accordance with the provisions of the Scheme's Constitution (as amended).
 The Scheme is domiciled in Australia.